bwangsta/restaurant/README.md

 # Restaurant

 This project was inspired from The Odin Project Javascript Restaurant Project.
-The purpose of this project was to create a restaurant page.
+The purpose of this project is to create a restaurant page.

 ## Built With

 - React
 - Typescript
+- TailwindCSS

 ## Live Preview